inveniosoftware/invenio/docs/developers/modules.rst

 Flask uses a concept of *blueprints* for making application components and supporting common patterns within an application or across applications.
 Blueprints can greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications.
-A :class:`Blueprint` object works similarly to a :class:`Flask` application object, but it is not actually an application.
+A :py:class:`~flask.Blueprint` object works similarly to a :py:class:`~flask.Flask` application object, but it is not actually an application.
 Rather it is a *blueprint* of how to construct or extend an application.

 Blueprints in Flask are intended for these cases: